-If the tone curve isn’t helping you produce the results you want, you can try keeping your curve and using the Dehaze slider to help remove the unwanted haze.
+If the tone curve isn’t helping you produce the desired results, you can try keeping your curve and using the Dehaze slider to help remove the unwanted haze.
 That’s what we ultimately did with the image we were working on.
 Here is the result.

 Overall, we’re happy with it.
 The haze has disappeared from the flowers, which now have a vibrancy that wasn’t present in the original.
 We can now see the brick wall behind the field!

 You’ve learned how to use the slider features and the tone curve to remove haze from a photo.
-Try these steps for removing smoke, smog, fog and cloudy skies!
-While the dehaze slider tool does a good job on its own, it works even better when paired with the other adjustment sliders that Lightroom has to offer.
+Try these steps for removing smoke, smog, fog, and cloudy skies!
+While the dehaze slider tool does an excellent job, it works even better when paired with the other adjustment sliders that Lightroom offers.

 Frequently Asked Questions (FAQ)

 How do you dehaze a photo with local adjustments in Lightroom?